Assessment and oversight of the University’s program of animal care and use and its animal housing facilities.

 • Suspend any activity using live vertebrate animals if it is being conducted in a manner not in accordance with the applicable animal welfare laws and policy standards of the institution

-As part of these responsibilities, a post-approval monitoring program exists which encompasses all animal use areas of campus facilities.
+• Conduct a post approval monitoring (PAM) program of all animal use areas of campus facilities

 Resources